awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **[`VPCOptions`](#asff-resourcedetails-awselasticsearchdomain-vpcoptions)**
 Optional
-Information that Amazon ES derives based on `VPCOptions` for the domain\.
+Information that OpenSearch Service derives based on `VPCOptions` for the domain\.
 **Type:** Object

 #### DomainEndpointOptions<a name="asff-resourcedetails-awselasticsearchdomain-domainendpointoptions"></a>